 What and When to Eat Pre-Workout

 There are two types of carbohydrates: simple, high glycemic index carbohydrates, and complex, low glycemic index carbohydrates.
-But which one is best pre workout?
+But which one is the best pre-workout?

 How Long Should You Wait Before You Workout After a Pre-Meal